JonathanDeLaCruz/String-Manipulation/README.md

 use joan\string\StringManipulation;

 <?= StringManipulation::widget([
-        'string' => "Oh, you can't help that,' said the Cat: 'we're all mad here.
+        'string' => "Oh, you can't help that,'said the Cat:' we're all mad here.
 I'm mad.
 You're mad.", 'length' => 35,
         'type'   => StringManipulation::TYPE_MINIMIZE_STRING,
     ])
 ?>
 ```
 ```
-Result => Oh, you can't help that,' said ...
+Result => Oh, you can't help that,'said the Cat...
 ```

 2.- Remove signs from a string.